Solskjaer's structureless Man Utd side haven't a hope of fighting for the title based on Leicester capitula...

 Solskjaer looked stone-faced as Patson Daka scored Leicester’s fourth in injury time and he really could have no complaints about the final scoreline.
 Leicester deserved their win; 4-2 did not flatter them.

-If it hadn’t been for the outstanding heroics of David de Gea in goal, the Foxes would have been out of reach before the clock hit 80 minutes.
+If it hadn’t been for the outstanding heroics of David de Gea in goal, the Foxes would have been out of sight before the clock hit 80 minutes.

 United were poor from front to back and again left relying on individual brilliance to keep them in the match.